AleksHolland84/Lego_vault/README.md

 Then uncomment the ntfy_topic, ntfy_url and ntfy_responce = requests.post(ntfy_url, data=ntfy_data) lines in the app.py script.

 Install the ntfy app on your phone or use the web app.
-You will be notified when a user has oppned the vault and get their IP address.
+You will be notified when a user has opned the vault and get their IP address.

 ### Install UFW
 ```